yossilu/zigit/README.md

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-MySql Databases are found in backend/config/dbconn. (users/projects/comments) auth is based on JWT. added guards and role management.(could be done smarter and better).
+MySql Databases are found in backend/config/dbconn. (users/projects/comments)<br>
+auth is based on JWT.<br>
+added guards and role management.(could be done smarter and better).

 ## Learn More